Patrick Williams NBA Preview vs. the 76ers

-Patrick Williams plus his Chicago Bulls teammates face off versus the Philadelphia 76ers at 8:00 PM ET on Saturday.
+Patrick Williams and the Chicago Bulls hit the court versus the Philadelphia 76ers at 7:00 PM ET on Tuesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's break down Williams' prop bets, and some stats and trends to help you make good wagers.
+We're going to examine Williams' prop bets, using stats and trends to help you make good predictions.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.